 Is a food allergy and intolerance the same?
 The simple answer is no. A pet food allergy involves the immune system and is usually triggered by a response to a protein.
 A pet food intolerance is an abnormal response to an ingredient but it does not involve the immune system.

 Breeds listed above are just a small proportion more commonly affected by food sensitivity.
 Areas most affected are the face, paws, lower legs, groin, and, less often, the ears and eyes.
 In addition to scratching themselves with their hind feet, dogs often lick or chew the affected areas, or rub along the carpet to scratch their face or ears.

 Over time lesions develop as a result of the scratching and self-trauma, bacterial or yeast infections, and seborrhea, all of which can contribute to the ‘smelly dog’ odour.
 The skin becomes reddened and eventually darkened (hyperpigmentation), abraded, thickened, and wrinkled, with loss of hair and bronze staining from saliva.

-Gastro-intestinal symptoms may include diarrhoea, increased frequency of passing motions, increased stool volume, highly unpleasant smelling stools, vomiting, bad breath, flatulence and inappetence.
+Gastrointestinal symptoms may include diarrhoea, increased frequency of passing motions, increased stool volume, highly unpleasant smelling stools, vomiting, bad breath, flatulence and inappetence.

 Some studies have shown Siamese cats and Siamese crosses are more likely to have skin issues.
 Similar to dogs, cats will develop itchy skin when an allergy is present.
 Cats will rarely lick and scratch in front of owners so looking out for other signs is vital.

-Furballs or hairs around the tounge, teeth or house will be a good indicator that your cat is over-grooming and licking excessively.
+Furballs or hairs around the tongue, teeth or house will be a good indicator that your cat is over-grooming and licking excessively.
 Some cats will appear to go bald from over-grooming.
 Cats can also develop ulcers and moist weeping sores around the head and neck region when a food allergy is present.

-Treats, supplements, dental chews, rawhide and even some medications all have ingredients that your pet could react to.
+Don’t forget treats, supplements, dental chews, rawhide and even some medications all have ingredients that your pet could react to.
 When trying to avoid certain ingredients in the main diet you will need to look at the composition of these items too.